F1963

 Best Time to Visit

 South Korea has four distinct seasons.
-Spring (March–May) and autumn (September–November) are generally the best times to visit for comfortable weather and scenic beauty.
-Summer (June–August) can be hot and humid, while winter (December–February) brings cold temperatures.
+Spring (March–May) and autumn (September–November) are the most popular times to visit.
+Summer brings humidity and occasional typhoons, while winter is cold but great for ski resorts and festivals.

 Frequently Asked Questions